 - Pain may be present depending on how deep the acne has grown

-- Breakout that ooze out pus
+- The breakout that oozes out pus

 Dietary Supplements For PCOS Acne

-Taking certain dietary supplements has been known to help women alleviate some symptoms of PCOS acne.
+Taking certain dietary supplements have been known to help women alleviate some symptoms of PCOS acne.
 Omega-3 fatty acids, cod liver oil, zinc, magnesium, probiotics, flaxseed, etc. can help reduce inflammation and bring down insulin levels.
 Vitamins for PCOS acne management include vitamin D, A, and C. Vitamin D as it actively takes part in the egg/follicle maturation in the ovaries and is most commonly recommended.

 Before you start taking any supplements, consult a dermatologist and a nutritionist to understand your body’s individual needs better and take the right dosage.

 Also Read: How To Get Rid Of Pimples On Forehead?

 How To Treat PCOS Acne?

 Treatment of PCOS acne involves therapies that treat the visible symptoms on the skin and those that target to underlying causes of PCOS.
 Various forms of treatment such as over the counter medications, oral contraceptive pills, antiandrogen drugs, retinoids, laser therapy, light therapy, etc. are employed.
 An appropriate treatment course is charted out by dermatologists depending on the severity of your PCOS acne